DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 ---
 The UI component offers users different editors for entering a value depending on the field's [dataType](/api-reference/_hidden/dxFilterBuilderField/dataType.md '/Documentation/ApiReference/UI_Components/dxFilterBuilder/Configuration/fields/#dataType'): [Calendar](/Documentation/ApiReference/UI_Components/dxCalendar/), [TextBox](/Documentation/ApiReference/UI_Components/dxTextBox/), [SelectBox](/api-reference/10%20UI%20Components/dxSelectBox '/Documentation/ApiReference/UI_Components/dxSelectBox/'), and so on.
 Use this function to customize those default editors or substitute them for other editors.

-In the following code, a default editor is replaced with the DevExtreme [TextArea](/concepts/05%20UI%20Components/TextArea/00%20Overview.md '/Documentation/Guide/UI_Components/TextArea/Overview/') UI component.
-Note that the UI component's **onValueChanged** function is overridden, and its declaration ends with the **setValue(newValue, newText)** method's call.
+In the following code, the DevExtreme [TextArea](/concepts/05%20UI%20Components/TextArea/00%20Overview.md '/Documentation/Guide/UI_Components/TextArea/Overview/') UI component replaces the default editor.
+Take a look at the UI component's **onValueChanged** function: its declaration ends with the **setValue(newValue, newText)** method's call.
 This method updates the value.

 ---
 ##### jQuery